red-hat-data-services/NeMo-Guardrails/docs/getting-started/tutorials/multimodal.md

 ## About Working with Multimodal Data

-NeMo Guardrails toolkit supports adding safety checks to multimodal content---images and text.
+NeMo Guardrails Library supports adding safety checks to multimodal content---images and text.
 The support is for input and output guardrails only.
 Depending on the image reasoning model, you can specify the image to check as a base64 encoded data or as a URL.